tobiasahlin/SpinKit/README.md

         '../bower_components/spinkit/scss/spinners/3-wave';
 ```

+Please note that you currently need to use [autoprefixer](https://github.com/postcss/autoprefixer) in your project if you want to support all browsers.
+If you're compiling your SCSS with gulp you can use [gulp-autoprefixer](https://github.com/sindresorhus/gulp-autoprefixer) or if you use grunt then [grunt-autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) is a good choice.

 There are some variables that can be overridden if you use SCSS.
 The defaults are listed in [scss/_variables.scss](https://github.com/tobiasahlin/SpinKit/blob/master/scss/_variables.scss).

+## Old web browser compatibility

+With support for CSS animations in every current browser and [almost 90% of all browsers in use today](http://caniuse.com/#feat=css-animation), the need for GIF and JavaScript fallbacks is decreasing quickly.
+If you still need to support those last few then this section is for you.

 ### Implementing a fallback spinner